 Most very light aircraft are only really suitable for use in favourable i.e. smooth wind conditions but in fact gyrocopters have a much higher high wing loading than your average small aircraft resulting in a surprisingly smooth ride, although a lot of vibration is transmitted through the yoke from all the kit spinning around above your head and I suspect this could be fatiguing on a longer mission.
 Having flown a weight shift microlite this feels a lot more solid and less like a motorbike as a result.

-I don’t think they get pilots coming for a ride very often, so Timor, my Jordanian ex-Cobra pilot (bet he’s got some interesting stories to tell) is keen to let me have a go in a ‘bright yellow Magni M16.
+I don't think they get pilots coming for a ride very often so Timor, my Jordanian ex-Cobra pilot (I'll bet he's got some interesting stories to tell...) is keen to let me have a go in an almost new bright yellow Magni M16.

-He flies us off with a surprisingly GA technique: full throttle then stick all the way back for take off then immediately forward once it’s achieved.
-I suppose the initial “forward speed” required is given by the clutched pre-rotation of the rotor to near-flying speed, then acceleration of the airframe by the rear-facing prop completes the acceleration to lift speed.
+He flies us off with a surprisingly GA technique: full throttle then stick all the way back for take off then immediately forward once out of ground effect.
+That initial "forward speed" required is given by the clutched pre-rotation of the rotor to near-flying speed, then acceleration of the airframe by the rear-facing prop completes the acceleration to lift speed.
 Maybe the full-back stick provides maximum acceleration in to the lift-producing zone?

-It flies nicely, there is little slack in the control circuitry and the controls are direct.
-With any aircraft you need to “fly the wing”, and the feel of the gyrocopters wing is hard to determine from a short introduction, I’d be interested to spend more time understanding the feel at different angles of attack, power settings and and speeds.
+It flies nicely: there is little slack in the control circuitry and the controls are direct.
+With any aircraft you need to "fly the wing" but the feel of the gyrocopters wing is hard to determine from a short introduction.
+It would be interesting to spend more time understanding the feel at different angles of attack, power settings and and speeds.

 It's hard to understand the actual piloting aspects of all the autorotation dynamics going on, but clearly the equivalent of a full stall (stopping the rotor) would be fatal at height (!), but exactly what a low rotor rpm recovery would feel like and how you might recover is a more advanced topic than poor Timor with his halting English is prepared to discuss.